Aiven-Open/klaw-docs/blog/2023/05/effortless-kafka-governance-making-life-easier-for-developers.md

 often numbering in the hundreds or even thousands.
 ```

-Managing Apache Kafka topics poses significant challenges for companies, often
-leading to struggles executing the task effectively.
+Managing topics in Apache Kafka poses significant challenges for companies, often leading to struggles executing the task effectively.
 Several crucial
 considerations arise when undertaking this endeavor:

 - **Authorization and ownership**: Determining who has the rights to
   produce and consume messages on a specific topic and establishing
   clear ownership are crucial aspects to address.
-- **Configuration backup and restoration**: Establishing robust
-  strategies for backing up and restoring Apache Kafka's configuration is
+- **Configuration backup and restoration**: Implementing efficient backup and restoration plans for Apache Kafka's configuration is crucial for quick recovery during system failures or disruptions.
-  essential to ensure prompt recovery in the face of failures or
-  system disruptions.
 - **Security measures**: Ensuring the proper enforcement of security
   measures through subscriptions and access controls is paramount to
   safeguarding sensitive data and preventing unauthorized access.